SazedWorldbringer/learn-go-with-tests/01-hello-world/README.md

 	}
 }
 ```
+Note: `%q` is a formatting string to print strings.

 Also, remember to initialize a module in your working directory before doing anything.
 Your tests won't work otherwise.
 And... just do it.

 ### This is how the testing cycle goes:
 - Write a test.